mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 ###### Tank

 This Aslan main battle tank exemplifies the race's fighting techniques.
 The tank is larger and heavier than comparable human designs and has a crew of three – a male commander/gunner, a male driver and a female engineer/comms officer.
-The main weapons are a pair of turret- mounted plasma cannon and the tank also mounts several small anti-personnel weapons to deal with infantry.
+The main weapons are a pair of turret-mounted plasma cannon and the tank also mounts several small anti-personnel weapons to deal with infantry.

 A more advanced design replaces the plasma cannons with a fusion cannon and removes the female officer in favor of a remote telecommunications link to base.